fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 A continual upwards trend contributing consistently to the greenhouse gases emission for agriculture, business, transport and land use -related sector was noted.

 ---------
-## When all the sectors are combined which activities contribute to most emission?
+## When all the sectors are combined which activities contribute to the most emissions?
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10%20activities%20by%20users%20irrespective%20of%20sector.png)

 Refrigeration & air conditioning, soil emission (direct and indirect), Industrial combustion, agriculture soil management, animal waste management and national navigation (shipping) contributes to most emmsion within the UK.

-## What are the fuels whcih contribute to the total emission?
+## What fuels contribute to the total emission?
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Fueltype-souces.png)

 Burning of the 'actual' fuel contributed to a third of the emission in the UK while the remaining 2/3 was contributed by - industrial combustion, agricultural soil management, refrigeration and air conditioning and industries (glass, chemical) activities